raujonas/executor/README.md

 # Executor - Gnome Shell Extension
 <img src="resources/icons/icon.png" alt="result" width="50">

-Executes arbitrary shell commands periodically and displays the result in gnome status bar.
+Execute arbitrary shell commands periodically and independent from each other with an individual interval and display the output in gnome top bar.

 <img src="docs/result.png" alt="result" width="967">